bwedgar/InternetOfThings/tips.md

 on the Blynk app add a Value widget, Set the INPUT to V6 and the REFRESH INTERVAL to Push

-##To send data from the Blynk app on the iPhone to the ESP32
+##To send data from the Blynk app to the ESP32
-????
+create a button on the Blynk app

-##To send data from a browser to IFTTT (use a webhook - used to be called "Maker")
+##To send data from a browser to IFTTT (use a IFTTT webhook - used to be called "Maker")
 https://maker.ifttt.com/trigger/Fountain0/with/key/d................K
 IFTTT will get the Event named Fountain0 and this is used as the trigger